Parameter vs Statistic — What Is the Difference?

 Mean sample statistic: Mean income of 2,000 adult men in the US.

-Standard deviation population parameters: Standard deviation of weights of all melons in the state.
+Standard deviation population parameters: Standard deviation of all men’s weight in the US.

-Standard deviation sample statistic: Standard deviation of weights of melons from one farm.
+Standard deviation sample statistic: Standard deviation of all men’s weight from one town.

 Statistical notation